securitytime/splunk_downloader/README.md

 # splunk_downloader

-This Bash script downloads the latest Splunk version to the current directory..
+This Bash script downloads the latest Splunk version to the current directory using `wget`.

 The following platforms are supported (1st command line argument):